 There are several value propositions for both hosts and guests.
 And for freelance photographers.

-- hosts to can earn an extra buck by renting additional space they have at home
+- Hosts can earn an extra income stream by renting additional space they have at home.

-- hosts are provided with insurance and liability coverage, the “Host Protection Coverage.”
+- Hosts are also provided with insurance and liability coverage, the “Host Protection Coverage.”